GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/03-chatui.md

 ChatUI.urlSigner = urlSigner
 ```

-## Fonts
+### Setting default Font

-It is possible to customize the fonts of the SDK.
+It is possible to customize the default fonts used by all of the UI components.
 To change the fonts, just implement
 the `ChatFont` interface:

 ```kotlin